 Hire our facility

-As a highly specialised anatomy laboratory within a university environment, we can tailor your experience to fulfil your learning requirements and caters for your specific needs.
+As a highly specialised anatomy laboratory within a university environment, we can tailor your experience to fulfil your learning requirements and cater for your specific needs.

 If you are interested in using our facilities to explore new surgical techniques or to improve learning, then please enquire using the e-mail below and we will contact you shortly.